Congressional Qualifications and Districts Quick Check

 Are there term limits for Congress members?

 There are no term limits for either House or Senate members.
-Even so, the House has a self-imposed rule allowing leaders to serve up to four terms (10 years) as Speaker.
+Still, the House has a self-imposed rule allowing leaders to serve up to four terms (10 years) as Speaker.

 Conclusion

 A strong grasp of congressional qualifications and district structures empowers citizens to engage meaningfully with the political process.
 Whether voting, running for office, or simply staying informed, these basics form the foundation of democratic representation.
-On the flip side, by understanding how representatives are chosen and how districts are drawn, voters can hold their leaders accountable and advocate for fair policies.
+Consider this: by understanding how representatives are chosen and how districts are drawn, voters can hold their leaders accountable and advocate for fair policies.
 As the nation continues to evolve, staying informed about these processes ensures that democracy remains responsive to the people it serves.

 How Candidates File and Campaign